The Protocols of the Elders of Zion: Structure and content

-the text of the Protocols is completely devoid of the old, traditional accusations against Jews such as deicide, host desecration, well poisoning, ritual murder, blood defilement, fake conversation, or interest taking and usury. ..[T]he motives and images of modern, racially motivated antisemitism (such as physical inferiority, financial and sexual greed, racial intermixing) are also lacking.
+the text of the Protocols is completely devoid of the old, traditional accusations against Jews such as deicide, host desecration, well poisoning, ritual murder, blood defilement, fake conversion, or interest taking and usury...
+[T]he motives and images of modern, racially motivated antisemitism (such as physical inferiority, financial and sexual greed, racial intermixing) are also lacking.
 The only clearly anti-Jewish motives and defamations found in the Protocols concern the pursuit of world domination, the possession of money and gold, and global networking.